thezkcloud/zkcloud/readme.md

-# zkCloud Chain Runner
+# ZkCloud Chain Runner

 ## Overview

-This repository provides a setup to run the zkCloud chain locally.
+This repository provides a setup to run the ZkCloud chain locally.

-zkCloud.io is a cloud-based platform designed for generating and verifying **zero-knowledge proofs (ZKPs)** in a user-friendly and efficient manner.
+zkcloud.com is a cloud-based platform designed for generating and verifying **zero-knowledge proofs (ZKPs)** in a user-friendly and efficient manner.
 It supports protocols like Groth16, PLONK, and ZK-STARKs, offering high-speed proof generation with the flexibility to handle confidential computations without revealing sensitive information.

 ---